 Below the categories are two widgets we think you'll find useful:

-- Promoted Articles - This widget populates with the articles we think deserve special attention.
+- Promoted Articles - This is where we'll highlight the articles we think deserve special attention.
 Keep an eye on this list from time to time, as we'll be updating it with new, important articles.

 - Recently Viewed - Like a built-in favorites list, this dynamic widget tracks the last handful of articles you've viewed, making it easy to jump back to them at any time.